Nuggets vs. Lakers Injury Report Today - May 18

 Nuggets Season Insights

-- On offense, the Nuggets have increased their output a little bit over their last 10 games, scoring 117.5 points per contest over that stretch as opposed to the 115.8 they've put up over the course of this season.
+- The Nuggets have been scoring 117.5 points per game in their last 10 appearances, an average that's slightly higher than the 115.8 they've scored over the course of the 2022-23 season.

-- Denver knocks down 11.8 three-pointers per game (18th in the league), while its opponents have made 11.4 on average.

 Lakers Season Insights

-- The Lakers score an average of 117.2 points per game, only 4.7 more points than the 112.5 the Nuggets allow to opponents.
+- The Lakers put up an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets allow to opponents.

-- While the Lakers are scoring 117.2 points per game in 2022-23, they have fallen short of that over their past 10 games, tallying 114.3 points per contest.

-- Los Angeles makes 1.7 fewer threes per contest than the opposition, 10.8 (24th in the league) compared to its opponents' 12.5.
+- Los Angeles connects on 10.8 three-pointers per game (24th in the league), 1.7 fewer than its opponents.

 Nuggets vs. Lakers Betting Info